 3. Tire Wear

 If you have a road bike, replace its tires when it becomes difficult to discern tread patterns.
-You should replace hybrid or mountain bike tires at the first sign they’ve lost their grip.
+Replace hybrid or mountain bike tires at the first sign they’ve lost their grip.
 Tires cost $10 to more than $400.

 4. Miscellaneous Expenses